Here’s why egg prices are quickly rising - NewsBreak

 “Usually we buy a dozen a week,” said Pennsylvania shopper Tom Enkulenko..

-Some shoppers at Gerrity’s Supermarket in Scranton, Pa. said they’re considering cutting back on their egg purchases.Where inflation has spiked the most since this time last year
+Some shoppers at Gerrity’s Supermarket in Scranton, Pa. said they’re considering cutting back on their egg purchases.How to account for inflation in your travel budget

 “By far, this is the highest prices we’ve ever seen on eggs.
 Right now, we are sitting at double the price,” said Joe Fasula, co-owner of Gerrity’s Supermarkets.